Account Search Logout

 “Ostin summoned us,” Carbilius reminds.

-“Ostin’s dead,” Segobax kicks the robe pile, then whispers, “Cassibelanus wishes to cull our warriors in this fight, for when Rome departs, we’ll not have enough men to stop him from taking what’s ours,”
+“Ostin’s dead.”
+Segobax kicks the robe pile, then whispers, “Cassibelanus wishes to cull our warriors in this fight, for when Rome departs, we’ll not have enough men to stop him from stealing what’s ours.”

 “Mind your tongue,” Carbilius whispers back, glancing at their escorts.
 “These men are loyal to him.”

-“Assurances,” he says.
-“Assurances that when he returns to the continent, we’ll stay out of whatever uprisings occur there.”
+“Assurances that when he returns to the continent,” Aedan tells him.
+“We’ll stay out of whatever uprisings occur there.”

 “I’ll swear my inaction today,” Segobax declares.
-“I don’t give a damn what happens across that damned water.”
+“I don’t give a damn what happens across the water.”

-Carbilius steps to Aedan.
+Carbilius steps into Aedan.
 “How do you know this?”

-“Ostin,” he replies, still drinking in the bloody scene.
+“Ostin,” he replies.
 “It’s why he urged negotiations,”

-“Ostin the Ageless wanted to turn you over at the Tamesa,” Segobax reminds him.
+“Ostin also wanted to turn you over at the Tamesa,” Segobax says.
 “Your life for that of the Lion’s, yes?”

 “And yet here I stand.”
-Aedan gives the chieftains his full attention.
-“The battle king doesn’t want me.
+Aedan remains stoic.
+“Kaiser doesn’t want me.
 He wants my mother.
-He holds her due for the death of the Lion’s father,”
+He holds her accountable for the death of the Lion’s father.”

-“Taran says that the Lion’s father killed him,” Aedan affirms.
+“Taran claims,” he says.
+“That the Lion’s father killed Fintan.”

-Unable to stomach the scene, Carbilius turns from it.
+Unable to stomach the smell, Carbilius retreats to the water.

 “The Owl is right,” Segobax says softly.
 “We’ll tend to them another day.”

-No one touches anything, and before long, the visiting chieftains retake their places on the rafts.
+No one touches anything, and the visiting chieftains hastily retake their places upon the rafts.
+Rowers put distance between them and the horrid riverbank, while whispers prevail until falling water drowns out noisy birdsong.

-Near the falls, Aedan pulls their rafts away from shore and then leads his party behind the water, where torchlight reveals a steep passage.
-Many steps down, wetness gives way to warmth in the cavern’s belly.
+They disembark near the falls, and Aedan pulls their rafts away from shore before leading them behind the thundering water.
+Torchlight reveals a steep passage, with many steps down before wetness gives way to warmth.

-The first to greet them is Cingetorix of the Cenimagni, a fire-haired man standing a foot taller than most, his mustache longer than his hair braid.
+A round wooden table offers bread, fruit, and barley ale, while the fiery hearth boasts a steamy cauldron of hazelnut broth.
+The chieftains close in on it like famished children, and the first to greet the new arrivals is Cingetorix of the Cenimagni.
+A shit-haired man standing a foot taller than most, his mustache grown longer than his hair braid.
 He embraces the effete Segobax, who, after such uncouth handling, sourly rearranges his rings and smooths his frocks.

 “Get down here,” she whispers, but Aedan shakes his head.
-She looks at the owl beside him.
-“Then take her out, the sun’s gone down,”
+She looks at the empty space beside him.
+“Did you find her yet?”

 Aedan shakes his head again.